Published on December 27, 2012

-The eruption of November 21, 1935, was not a great concern initially.
-However, just six days later, a new vent opened on the volcano’s north flank and this began spewing lava.
-This molten rock ponded between Mauna Loa and Mauna Kea, holding there for a time.
-Dr. Jaggar at the Hawaiian Volcano Observatory concluded that the threat to Hilo was limited.
-Nearly a month later, however, the situation dramatically changed.
-On December 22, the ponded lava, located 32 km from Hilo, broke through the natural levees of stone and began a rapid flow directly toward the city.
-In the next four days, it traversed 8 km and that left just 24 km remained to the city.
+In the days leading up to Dr. Jaggar’s call, the situation had changed dramatically.
+Vented lava on the volcano’s north flank that had ponded between Mauna Loa and Mauna Kea for nearly a month broke through on December 22 and began to flow down the slopes.
+This vast stream of lava, initially just 32 km from Hilo, burnt through the natural levees of stone that might have blocked its path.
+Then, it began a rapid flow directly toward the city.
+In the next four days, it traversed 8 km.
+Just 24 km remained to the city.

 The USAAC Mission

-Thankfully, December 27, 1935 — today in aviation history — held the promise of beautiful weather.
-That morning at 08:30, the first five bombers departed on the urgent bombing mission.
-A second flight of five aircraft was planned for the afternoon.
-Each plane carried two 300 pound practice bombs to use practice runs and sighting.
-Additionally, each would carry two 600 pound Mk I demolition bombs (355 pounds of TNT each) to be dropped for effect once the practice and sighting runs were completed.
-The bomb fuses were set to 0.1 second to ensure the right timing for lava tube collapse and disruption of the flows — precisely in accordance with Dr. Jaggar’s instructions.
-In all, this meant that twenty of the 600 pound bombs with full charges would be dropped onto the lava tubes.
+Thankfully, December 27, 1935, held the promise of beautiful weather.
+At 08:30 am, the first five bombers took off on their urgent bombing mission.
+A second flight of five aircraft was also planned for the afternoon.
+Each plane carried two 300 pound practice bombs to use in practice runs and sighting.
+Additionally, each would carry two 600 pound Mk I demolition bombs (of 355 pounds of TNT each) to be dropped for effect once the practice and sighting runs were completed.
+The bomb fuses were set to 0.1 second to ensure deep enough penetration for the lava tubes to collapse and disrupt of the flows — precisely in accordance with Dr. Jaggar’s instructions.
+In all, this meant that twenty of the 600 pound bombs with full charges would be dropped onto the lava field.

-In each of the two missions, a flight of three US Army Keystone B-3As bomber aircraft from the 23rd BS flew in a staggered V-formation while two Keystone LB-6A light bombers from the 72nd BS trailed in line-a-step formation alongside as they made their approach to Dr. Jaggar’s designated targets.
+In each of the two missions, a flight of three US Army Keystone B-3As bomber aircraft from the 23rd BS flew in a staggered V-formation.
+Additionally, two Keystone LB-6A light bombers from the 72nd BS trailed in line-a-step formation alongside.
+Together, the planes made their approach to Dr. Jaggar’s designated targets.
 The pilots flew as high as they could, alhough that was just 12,500 feet high.
 Given their full bomb loads, the planes found themselves not that far above the 8,500 foot altitude of the erupting volcano itself.